Submissions

 YR: Conceptualization, Methodology, Writing – Original Draft;

-Disclose the use of any generative AI or AI-assisted tools (e.g., ChatGPT, Grammarly) at any stage of manuscript preparation.
-If none were used, include the following statement: “No generative AI or AI-assisted tools were used during the preparation of this manuscript.” - Declaration of Competing Interest
+Authors must disclose any use of generative AI or AI-assisted technologies during the preparation of the manuscript.
+If no such tools were used, please include the following statement: “No generative AI or AI-assisted technologies were used during the preparation of this manuscript.”

-Declare any financial or non-financial competing interests.
-If none, state: “The authors declare no competing interests.” - Funding and Acknowledgments
+Authors must disclose any financial or non-financial competing interests that may have influenced the work.
+If there are no competing interests, please state: “The authors declare no competing interests.”

-If the research involves human participants, survey data, or any sensitive information, provide a statement confirming ethical approval or exemption from an appropriate ethics review board. - Data Availability
+If the study involves human participants, survey data, interviews, personal information, or other sensitive materials, authors must provide a statement confirming ethical approval or formal exemption from an appropriate ethics review body, where applicable.

 Figures, Tables, and Algorithms

-- Algorithm captions must appear above the pseudocode block.
+• Captions for algorithms must be placed above the pseudocode block.

 Additional Notes

-- The literature review or related work should be integrated concisely into the introduction, not as a separate section.
+• The review of related literature should be integrated concisely into the Introduction rather than presented as a separate section.

 Submission Preparation Checklist